cypress-io/cypress/npm/vite-plugin-cypress-esm/README.md

 A Vite plugin that intercepts and rewrites ES module imports within [Cypress component tests](https://docs.cypress.io/guides/component-testing/overview).
 The [ESM specification](https://tc39.es/ecma262/#sec-modules) generates modules that are "sealed", requiring the runtime (the browser) to prevent any alteration to the module namespace.
 While this has security and performance benefits, it prevents use of mocking libraries which would need to replace namespace members.
 This plugin wraps modules in a special [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) implementation, allowing for instrumentation by libraries such as Sinon.

-> **Note:** This package is a pre-release and is not yet stable.
+> **Note:** This package is a pre-release alpha and is not yet stable.
 There are likely to be bugs and edge cases.
-Please report any bugs [here](https://github.com/cypress-io/cypress/issues/new?labels=npm:%20@cypress/vite-plugin-cypress-esm)
+Please report any bugs [here](https://github.com/cypress-io/cypress/issues/new?labels=npm:%20@cypress/vite-plugin-cypress-esm).
+[Learn more about Cypress release stages](https://docs.cypress.io/guides/references/release-stages#Alpha) and expectations around stability.

 ## Debugging